harvie256/midi-commander-custom/README.md

 - Firmware can be loaded through the normal DFU update process.
 - Configuration has been moved to the FLASH memory, so this will not affect the standard Melo firmware configuration that is stored in an external EEPROM.
-- Provides SYSEX tools for downloading and uploading both the configuration section for this firmware, and to completely backup and restore the eeprom.
+- Provides SYSEX tools for downloading and uploading both the configuration section for this firmware.

 # Still to come
 - Expression Pedal inputs